10 Things To Do In East Grinstead

 Kingscote Estate and Vineyard

 A short drive from East Grinstead towards Turners Hill and you’ll find this fabulous Sussex vineyard.
 It has a wine shop and cellar door, a bar and kitchen, a wine garden and they offer tours and tastings.
-It’s a family-owned estate with 160 acres, and you might just hear the sound of a steam train from the Bluebell Railway.
+It’s a family-owned estate with 160 acres, and you might just hear the sound of a steam train from the Bluebell Railway which runs right past it.

 The Bluebell Railway